vmware-archive/iot-analytics-benchmark/DL/README.md

 The BigDL classifiers (Python and Scala versions) are Spark-based distributed programs, some using Spark Streaming to read and infer the input encoded images, other reading pre-loaded images directly from memory.

+The infer_imagenet_pytorch_max.py test is a GPU-based PyTorch inference engine that loads ImageNet images into memory and classifies them as fast as possible using various models

 Uses Intel's BigDL library (see <https://github.com/intel-analytics/BigDL-Tutorials>) and
 CIFAR10 dataset from <https://www.cs.toronto.edu/~kriz/cifar.html>
 See [Learning Multiple Layers of Features from Tiny Images, Alex Krizhevsky, 2009](https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf)